-4.4.1.3.2 Trips Targeting Blackgill Rockfish
+4.4.1.4.4 Trips Targeting Blackgill Rockfish

-Using the TARGET field, those individual hauls (each with a separate HAUL_ID) that targeted blackgill rockfish (BLGL) were selected.
-Over the 10 year period, there were 62 unique haul IDs that listed blackgill rockfish as the targeted species.
+Over the period, there were 62 unique haul IDs that listed blackgill rockfish as the targeted species.
 Of those 62 unique hauls, only 59 actually caught (retained or discarded) blackgill rockfish.
 Those 3 hauls without any blackgill rockfish observed were removed from the analysis.

-Presented below are the same analyses as above for sablefish-targeted trips, except for those trips targeting blackgill rockfish.
-Note that no trips were recorded for targeting blackgill rockfish prior to 2009.

-Table 4-19 shows the number of unique hauls that caught blackgill rockfish and sablefish on targeted blackgill rockfish trips, and the proportion of hauls that caught sablefish to hauls that caught blackgill rockfish.
-Due to confidentiality, all sectors (Limited Entry DTL, Open Access Fixed Gear, and IFQ) are shown together.
-No data is shown for 2010 because the rule of 3 for confidentiality was not met.
+Note that no trips were recorded targeting blackgill rockfish prior to 2009.
+As with previous sections, the same tables below are presented for blackgill rockfish targeted trips.
+Due to confidentiality, all sectors have been combined and no data is shown for 2010 because the rule of three was not met.